 - High-efficiency top load washers are much more like their front load washer cousins.
 They have a drum rotating around a horizontal axis like a front loader, but there is no front door.
 They have a liftable top load lid like a standard washer.
 These machines operate and spin just like a front-loader and use half the amount of water required for a standard washer.
 The advantages of a top load high-efficiency washer is they do not require the folding rubber bellows seal that can trap moisture and soil and cause odors.
 The top load design has a pair of symmetrical bearings rather than a single bearing on one side, reducing wear and tear.

 For both types of top loading machines, after the user selects the load size, water temperature and type of cycle, the outer tub is filled with water.
 In a standard washer, the water fully covers the clothes and floats them in the basket (unless the washer basket has been overstuffed).
 The agitator then moves the water and the clothes to provide the friction necessary to loosen the soil.
-A high-efficiency washer uses much less water (about 40 percent less) and does not completely cover the clothes at first.
+A high-efficiency washer uses much less water (about 40 percent less) and does not completely cover the clothes with water at first.
 The agitator draws the clothes into the water during the washing cycle.

 Typically, the motor that powers the gearbox drives the agitator to move or spin in one direction.
 The water pump motor also spins one way as it recirculates the detergent-laced water.
 That same pump motor switches direction to pump or remove the water during the spin cycle.
 Top load washers have actually become more mechanically simple as manufacturers have developed new designs.
 However, the electronic controls have been much more complex.
 No longer can single control parts be replaced.
 The entire electronic control panel must usually be replaced with one component fails.